logzio/ezkonnect-server/api.md

 - `application` (string, optional): The application name if available in the spec.
 - `language` (string, optional): The programming language if available in the spec.
 - `log_type` (string, optional): The log type if available in the spec.
-- `opentelemetry_detected` bool: Whether the application has opentelemetry libraries or not.
+- `opentelemetry_preconfigured` bool: Whether the application has opentelemetry libraries or not.
 - `detection_status` (string): The status of the detection process.
 Can be one of the following:
     - `pending`: The detection process has not started yet.
     - `Completed`: The detection process has completed successfully.